 The virtual machine includes a new system call

-bpf(), which supports creating various types of maps, and also allows to load programs in a special assembly-like code.
+bpf(), which enables creating various types of maps, and also allows to load programs in a special assembly-like code.
 The code is then loaded to the kernel and translated to the native machine code with just-in-time compilation.
 Note that the

 bpf() syscall can be successfully used only by a user with the